 Grassi Lakes is a popular short hike near Canmore with two azure lakes, a waterfall, and ancient pictographs.

-Hiking to Grassi Lakes: Choose Your Route
+Hiking to Grassi Lakes: Choose Your Own Adventure

 There are two ways to get to Grassi Lakes: the “easy” way (Grassi Lakes Upper), and the “more difficult” way (Grassi Lakes Interpretive).
 Look for the marked junction about 100 metres from the trailhead.
 The Grassi Lakes Upper (easy) trail follows an old dirt road through forest, is sports stroller friendly, and hikeable year-round.